Slips and trips – hazards with cleaning

 - Highlighting challenging areas in your visitor and user information.

-More detailed information about controlling specific risk factors is provided in the guidance produced in collaboration with the HSL below.
+More detailed information about controlling specific risk factors is provided in the guidance below.